bheatwole/JSONMessageProtocol/Readme.md

 An optional object that defines any function-specific parameters for the message.
 This field may be large depending upon the data being transmitted.
 It will be validated against the schema retrieved when looking up the route for the function (f) field.

-## Security
-If you care whether or not the contents of the message can be read, pass the message over a secure transport (SSL, VPN, internal network, in-memory pipe, etc).
-If you do not care about the contents, but still need to verify the authenticity of the sender, establish a shared secret in some manner and use the signature (x) field.
-The need for this should be quite rare since secure transports are easy to come by these days.

 ## Schema
 Below is the actual JSON-Schema used to validate the root message.